paidinesh7/dineshpai.in/content/blog/Indian financial service in numbers.md

 Given I also spend a lot of time looking at the fintech market specifically, I wanted to share a bit about the Fintech market size given all the frenzy.

-* Indian FinTech industry’s market size was $ 50 Bn in 2021 and is estimated at ~$ 150 Bn by 2025.
+* Indian FinTech industry’s market size was $ 50 Bn in 2021, estimated at ~$ 150 Bn by 2025.
 India has around 7,500 fintech startups.
 From 2014 to mid-2022, the sector received more than $30 billion in funding.
 India's digital lending market was worth $ 270 bn in 2022 and is expected to reach $ 350 bn by 2023.

-* India is the 2nd largest Insurtech market in Asia-Pacific and is expected to grow by ~15X to reach $ 88.4 Bn by 2030; India is poised to emerge as one of the fastest growing insurance markets in the world
+* India is the 2nd largest Insurtech market in Asia-Pacific and is expected to grow by ~15X to reach $ 88.4 Bn by 2030; India is poised to emerge as one of the fastest-growing insurance markets in the world

 * The Indian WealthTech market is expected to grow to $ 237 Bn by 2030 on the back of a growing base of retail investors